 - How should people reach out to me if they have problems with the site?

 - What should I do for Google to index my site?

 - How can I make my site load faster for the sake of my visitors?

-Therefore, before thinking big about your WordPress site or blog you built, you need to download the most important WordPress plugins below first before anything else.
+Nonetheless, it’s possible to boost the SEO of the WordPress site or blog you built by download the most important WordPress plugins below first before anything else.

 After building your WordPress site, the next thing you need to do is secure its protection.
 Keeping your website data safe is your priority.
 You don’t want a hacker to destroy years’ worth of work on your website just because you weren’t able to download a security plugin for your site.

 There are lots of free security plugins for WordPress, but WordFence is one of the better ones available.
 Upon installing and activating the plugin, you can immediately set up the firewall to identify malicious traffic and stop hackers from their tracks.
 It also blocks brute force attacks from people trying to log in to your site using random passwords.
 Finally, you can block networks manually to protect yourself from further threats.

 The paid version lets you set up a real-time threat defense field, block IPs from certain countries, check if site IP is generating spam and more.